mtruninger/mtruninger.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle:  Research Associate, ESADE Business School

 profile:
   align: left
   image: prof_pic.jpg
   image_circular: true # crops the image to make it circular
+  width: 200px
   more_info:

 selected_papers: true # includes a list of papers marked as "selected={true}"